November 21st 12:30 pm -

 Since 1993, Wege has served as a certified Credit Union Development Educator (CUDE) through the National Credit Union Foundation, as well as earning a Caribbean CUDE and International CUDE designation.
 She also currently sits on the CUDE Advisory Committee of the National Credit Union Foundation Board.

 Wege also brings experience in non-profit leadership and program development and support, and currently serves as board vice chair for Express Advantage, non-profit, social justice organization committed to increasing wealth building opportunities for underrepresented and underserved populations.

 Director of DE and Cooperative Culture • National Credit Union Foundation

-Chad Helminak, CUDE, is the Director of DE and Cooperative Culture at the National Credit Union Foundation.
-In this role, he leads the Foundation’s signature Credit Union Development Education (DE) Program and provides education & resources to help credit unions communicate and leverage their unique value proposition.
+Chad Helminak is an expert facilitator and creative consultant who believes in helping others to understand and live their purpose and values.
+He is the Director of DE and Cooperative Culture at the National Credit Union Foundation.
+In this role, he leads the Foundation’s signature Credit Union Development Education (DE) Program and develops resources to help credit unions communicate and leverage their unique value proposition.

-Chad has nearly 15 years of experience in the credit union industry and has held leadership roles within in the areas of communications, advocacy, research & innovation, and talent engagement.
+Chad has held leadership roles across the credit union industry in the areas of culture & leadership development, communications, and research & innovation.
 Prior to joining the Foundation, he worked at CUNA Mutual Group, Heritage Credit Union, Filene Research Institute and the Wisconsin Credit Union League.

-Since earning his CUDE designation in 2009, Chad has helped hundreds of other credit union leaders from the U.S., Africa, Philippines, Caribbean, and Europe to earn their own CUDE designations.
-Over the years, he’s presented at industry events across the country, helped to grow numerous young professional credit union networks, and co-created a music project that introduces financial education songs and lessons to children.
+Since earning his CUDE designation as a participant of the DE Program in 2009, Chad has helped hundreds of other credit union leaders from the U.S., Africa, Philippines, Caribbean and Europe to earn their CUDE designations.
+He’s presented highly-rated sessions at conferences across the country, helped to grow several state-level young professional networks, and created a financial education music album for kids.